yaelkroy/EnkiBot/README.md

 * **Built-in Functions**:
     * Current weather and multi-day forecasts via OpenWeatherMap, with localized descriptions.
     * Latest news (general or topic-specific) via NewsAPI, with support for language/country biasing.
+* **Karma System**: Allows users to award or deduct points with cooldowns and leaderboards.
 * **Modular & Extensible Architecture**:
     * Designed with a clean, modular structure (application core, language service, Telegram handlers, individual functional modules) for better maintainability, testability, and scalability.
 * **Configurable**: Group access restrictions, API keys, and LLM model IDs are managed via environment variables for security and flexibility.
 * **Robust Error Handling**: Includes database logging for critical errors and user-friendly error messages.
-* **(Planned) Darwinian Self-Improvement**: The project includes a foundational structure and conceptual plan for future integration of self-rewriting code and evolutionary capabilities, inspired by concepts like the Darwin Gödel Machine, aiming for autonomous advancement of the bot's Python modules and LLM prompts.
+* **(Planned) Darwinian Self-Improvement**: The project includes a foundational structure and conceptual plan for future integration of self-rewriting code and evolutionary capabilities, inspired by concepts like the Darwin GÃ¶del Machine, aiming for autonomous advancement of the bot's Python modules and LLM prompts.

 ## Technology Stack